mastercomfig/mastercomfig/docs/customization/modules.md

 Modules are groups of related commands with specific values for a certain use case or quality level.

 ## How to use

-Modules are [used in presets](https://github.com/mastercomfig/mastercomfig/tree/release/config/cfg/presets) to set quality levels and can also be used in the `tf/cfg/user/modules.cfg` file to customize your config easily without searching for individual console variable values.
-Just put your desired module level in `user/modules.cfg`.
+Modules are used in presets to set quality levels and can also be used in the `tf/cfg/user/modules.cfg` file to customize your config easily without searching for individual console variable values.
+You can find out what modules does your preset use [here](https://github.com/mastercomfig/mastercomfig/tree/release/config/cfg/presets).
+To set custom module value just put it in `user/modules.cfg`.
 For example:

 ```
 textures=high
 ```

 This will set the texture quality to `high`.

+!!! note
+    If you do not have `user` folder you should create it.
+Template `modules.cfg` file can be downloaded [here](https://github.com/mastercomfig/mastercomfig/releases/latest/download/modules.cfg)

 ### Advanced